 London Fashion Week

 Simply Be’s fashion show at LFW presented The Curve Catwalk, which featured models of all shapes wearing their clothes size on their chest.
 It was refreshing to see an all inclusive runway of all sizes not just plus size or super slim models.
-The line up of white tees included oversized black digits ranging from 10-26 bravely declaring their dress size.
+The line up of white tees included oversized black digits bravely declaring their dress size.
 Simply Be are illustrating that size doesn’t matter.
 If a woman is naturally thin they should not be discriminated against in the same way that curvaceous women shouldn’t.
 Beauty has no shape.